exploring self-realization, sacred personhood, and full humanity

 Paul changed his mind about what happens to us when we die.

 The apostles Peter and James did not think that Paul and his writings were divinely inspired and infallible - anything but.

 Paul regretted some of the things he wrote in his letters.
 He did not write with a pompous sense of creating infallible scripture.

 The gospel writers edited - even censored - each other and did not view each other's writings as "holy."

 The four gospels were written long after the reported events, by non-eyewitnesses, for whom their story constituted hearsay evidence.

-The "virgin birth" not only was added to church doctrine many centuries after the time of Jesus, but its basis in Matthew rests upon one mistranslated Hebrew word from Isaiah, which, in all of the Old Testament, is never rendered "virgin."
+The "virgin birth" teaching not only was added to church doctrine many centuries after the time of Jesus, but its entire basis of validity in Matthew rests upon one single mistranslated Hebrew word - just one skewed word - from Isaiah, which, in all of the Old Testament, is never, ever translated as "virgin."